 For seniors with special needs, finding a basic cell phone is the first step, but finding the right plan is critical to assure affordability.
 In some instances, seniors won't be using their cell phone as frequently as others.
 Thus, the ideal plan wouldn't offer huge amounts of talk time that they won't use.

 - Several of the major US providers and specialty providers such as Great Call/Jitterbug do provide plans designed for those over age 65 which allow seniors to pay less for less usage.

-For instance, Verizon has their Nation 65 Plus Plans and AT&T has a Senior Nation Plan.
+For instance, AT&T has a Senior Nation Plan.
 Even T-Mobile has their Unlimited 55+ Plan.